-- Students will recognize the rationales and effects of union interventions in the labour market as well as various government and legislative influences. - Students will apply the assumptions and predictions of basic labour market and union models in order to make outcome predictions and explain related policy implications in terms of economic theory. - Students will interpret issues arising in labour relations in order to evaluate outcomes in hypothetical, historical, and/or contemporary situations. - Students will develop increased independence and responsibility in locating and examining information, integrating information, and formulating thought.
+- Students will recognize the rationales and effects of union interventions in the labour market as well as various government and legislative influences.

+- Students will apply the assumptions and predictions of basic labour market and union models in order to make outcome predictions and explain related policy implications in terms of economic theory.

+- Students will interpret issues arising in labour relations in order to evaluate outcomes in hypothetical, historical, and/or contemporary situations.

+- Students will develop increased independence and responsibility in locating and examining information (including course meta-information), interpreting and integrating that information, and formulating individual thought.